christopher-siewert/christopher-siewert.github.io/_posts/2019-05-12-bitcoin-futures-arbitrage-part-2.md

 #### 3. Long/short the perpetual

 The market price of the perpetual future is expected to be quite close to the index and thus can also provide bitcoin exposure.
+This is a promising option because you can get both the future exposure and the bitcoin exposure on a margin.
+Traditional arbitrage assumes that you borrow \$1000, buy \$1000 of bitcoins and short the future.
+Using the perpetual you can get \$1000 of bitcoin exposure while only putting up \$10 of margin.
+This lowers the cost of capital and results in more arbitrage profit.

-Both strategy (1) and (2) are potential ways of profiting from price discrepancies, but in this report I will only focus on (3), using the perpetual.
-Profit analyses of the other two methods are further research questions.
+I will expand on this strategy in later posts.

 ## Conclusion

 We got our first taste of the market data.
-We see futures prices that are consistently different from their underlying and from the theory.
+We see futures prices that are consistently different from their underlying and the theory.
 However different futures are quite highly correlated in how and when they diverge from the expected values.

 In [Part 3]({% post_url 2019-05-20-bitcoin-futures-arbitrage-part-3 %}) I will look into using the perpetual as a method to arbitrage these price differences.